teachthenet/Web-App-Lesson-2/README.md

 Download Bootstrap.

 Check out bootstrap examples, 'steal' one using view-source to get html.
+(Or get one from [here](https://github.com/BlackrockDigital/startbootstrap))

 Fix paths in downloaded source.